 Since 2007, diglloyd’s Guide to Zeiss ZF and Zeiss ZE Lenses is the world’s authoritative guide for existing owners of these lenses, as well as a valuable reference for prospective buyers, including both still and video shooters.
 Updated regularly for new insights and new lens models, it has saved many readers the difficulties in deciding which lens(es) to buy, before buying them!

-The Zeiss ZF/ZF.2/ZE Lenses review captures what was learned in over three years of ongoing use of Zeiss ZF/ZE lenses to make real images under field conditions (not a test lab).
+The Zeiss ZF/ZF.2/ZE Lenses review captures what was learned in over five years of ongoing use of Zeiss ZF/ZE lenses to make real images under field conditions (not a test lab).
 It’s a review from the perspective of a photographer wishing to make satisfying and compelling images.

 You’ll get a huge head start understanding the strengths and limitations of these remarkable lenses, so even if you already own one or more of them, the insights presented will help you use them to their potential.